South Carolina tops women's AP Top 25, Kansas cracks poll – KION546

 TIP-INS:

 Arizona fell to 20th after its loss to Kansas. … Michigan fell five spots to 19th after losing to Toledo. … Iowa State, which dropped four spots to 14th after falling to rival Iowa, will face No. 25 Villanova on Sunday in the Hall of Fame Women’s Showcase game. … Columbia received votes in the AP poll for the first time in school history.
-The Lions have wins over Miami and UMass, who made the NCAA Tournament last season.
+The Lions have wins over Miami, UMass and Stony Brook, who all made the NCAA Tournament last season.

 MILESTONE